Charalambides Christis

 Key Nutrients of Dairy

-Milk and dairy products are an excellent combination of all the macronutrients, such as carbohydrates, proteins and fat together, in excellent proportion between them, but also several vitamins and minerals important for the body.
-Of course, it is mainly known for its calcium content, which promotes basic functions in the human body with the main one being the development of bones and teeth.
+Milk and dairy products offer an excellent combination of all the main macronutrients, including carbohydrates, proteins and fats, in well-balanced proportions.
+They also provide a range of vitamins and important minerals that the body needs.
+Milk is best known for its calcium content, which supports key functions in the human body, most notably the development and maintenance of strong bones and teeth.

 Proteins

-Proteins are nutrients with a dominant and primary role in life.
-After all, their name suggests this role.
-They are an essential element of any living organism.
-Proteins provide energy, and help your body recover and build stronger muscle tissue.
+Proteins are substances with a fundamental and essential role in life.
+Their very name reflects this importance.
+They are a vital component for every living organism.
+Proteins provide energy, support memory, aid recovery and help build stronger muscle tissue.

-The human body gets the proteins it needs through the food.
-To get all the essential amino acids (building blocks of proteins) we need to eat a variety of plant and animal foods, because each food source has a different quality and quantity of amino acids.
-Depending on their origin, they are divided into plant protein and animal protein.
+The human body obtains the proteins it needs through food.
+To ensure the intake of all essential amino acids, it is important to consume a variety of both plant and animal foods, as each source provides different types and amounts of amino acids.
+Depending on their origin, proteins are classified as either plant-based or animal-based.

 Carbohydrates (Lactose)

-Milk is the only food in nature that contains the carbohydrate lactose (natural milk sugar present in dairy products).
+Milk is the only food in nature that contains the carbohydrate lactose (the natural sugar found in milk and dairy products).
 Lactose is broken down slowly in the body into glucose and galactose and is an important source of energy for the body.

-The lactose which is found in milk and other dairy products, to be broken down and absorbed by the body, needs the enzyme, lactase.
+For lactose found in milk and dairy products to be broken down and absorbed by the body, an enzyme called lactase is required.
 If the small intestine does not produce enough lactase, then it may mean that you suffer from lactose intolerance.
-Researchers estimate that up to 70% of the world's population suffers from lactose intolerance.
+Researchers estimate that up to 70% of the global population suffers from lactose intolerance.

-In some people, lactose intolerance may not allow milk or dairy products to be consumed at all, while in others it may allow selective consumption of small amounts of dairy products that contain reduced lactose or no lactose.
+For some people, lactose intolerance may prevent the consumption of milk or dairy products altogether, while others may still be able to consume small amounts selectively or choose dairy products that contain reduced or no lactose.

 Vitamin B1 (Thiamine)

-Thiamine is also known as vitamin B1 and was first isolated in 1926 from rice.
-Vitamin B1 belongs to the complex of B vitamins and contributes to energy production, heart health and normal nervous system function.
+Thiamine, also known as vitamin B1, was first isolated from rice in 1926.
+Vitamin B1 belongs to the B-vitamin complex and contributes to energy production, heart health, the normal functioning of the nervous system and psychological wellbeing.
 It is found in foods such as bread, cereals, potatoes, milk, meat, peanuts, yeast, soy, etc.

 Vitamin B2 (Riboflavin)

-About 25% of riboflavin is absorbed through milk and helps the body use carbohydrates, fat and proteins to produce energy.
+Around 25% of riboflavin intake comes from milk, where it helps the body use carbohydrates, fats and proteins to produce energy.

 Vitamin B12

-Vitamin B12 belongs to the complex of B vitamins and contributes to energy production, fatigue reduction, normal nervous system function and good psychological state.
-It is found in foods such as liver, beef, fish, eggs, etc.
+Vitamin B12 is part of the B-vitamin complex and contributes to energy production, the reduction of fatigue, the normal functioning of the nervous system and overall psychological wellbeing.
+It is found in foods such as liver, beef, fish and eggs, etc.

-Vitamin B12 is required for the synthesis of DNA and therefore for the production of cells, especially erythrocytes.
-Milk contains about 10% of the Recommended Intake (RI) of vitamin B12 and contributes to the normal functioning of the blood and the maintenance of a healthy nervous system.
+Vitamin B12 is also required for the synthesis of DNA and therefore for the production of cells, particularly red blood cells.
+Milk provides around 10% of the Recommended Daily Intake of vitamin B12 and supports the normal function of the blood as well as the maintenance of a healthy nervous system.

-Due to its presence mainly in animal foods, it is one of the vitamins in which strict vegetarians and vegans often lack.
+Because it is found mainly in foods of animal origin, vitamin B12 is one of the nutrients that vegetarians and especially vegans often lack.

 Calcium

 Calcium is one of the most important minerals for the human body.
-It is essential for the health of bones, teeth, muscles and contributes to normal blood clotting.
-Vitamin D is essential for its absorption.
-About 99% of the body's calcium is found in the bones, while the remaining 1% is found in the soft tissue.
-Calcium absorption is highly dependent on vitamin D and therefore vitamin D deficiency and calcium deficiency have identical symptoms.
+It is essential for the health of bones, teeth and muscles and contributes to normal blood clotting.
+Vitamin D is necessary for its absorption.
+About 99% of the body's calcium is stored in the bones, while the remaining 1% is found in soft tissues.
+Calcium absorption depends to a significant extent on vitamin D, which means that a deficiency in vitamin D and a lack of calcium can produce similar symptoms.

 Milk contains 30% of the Recommended Intake of calcium (RI) which helps in the structure and maintenance of strong bones and teeth.
 Milk and dairy products (cheese and yoghurt) are a rich source of calcium.
-Recommended daily calcium intake is difficult to be achieved without consuming milk and dairy products.
+The recommended daily calcium intake is difficult to achieve without consuming milk and dairy products.

 Phosphorus

-25% of phosphorus is absorbed through the milk and helps us to develop skeletal tissue.
-Phosphorus is an important mineral with many important biological functions in the human body.
-It occurs in all tissues and fluids of the body and is the main component of many biological compounds, including lipids, proteins and carbohydrates.
-Phosphorus is an important building block of bones and teeth.
+Around 25% of phosphorus intake comes from milk, where it helps support the development of skeletal tissue.
+Phosphorus is an important element with many essential biological functions in the human body.
+It is present in all tissues and body fluids and forms a key component of many biological compounds, including lipids, proteins and carbohydrates.
+Phosphorus is also a fundamental structural element of bones and teeth.

 Iodine

 Iodine is an essential mineral for the human body.
-Our body needs iodine but cannot produce it.
-That is why it is necessary to take it through food.
-It is essential for the normal production of thyroid hormones and the proper functioning of the thyroid gland.
-At the same time, it contributes to the health of the nervous system and good cognitive function.
-Iodine deficiency causes hypothyroidism, and supplementation is necessary to those who follow a strict vegetarian/vegan diet.
+Our body needs iodine and since it cannot produce it on its own, it must obtain it through food.
+It is necessary for the normal production of thyroid hormones and for the proper functioning of the thyroid gland.
+Iodine also supports the health of the nervous system and contributes to normal cognitive function.
+A deficiency can lead to hypothyroidism, while supplementation is often necessary for strict vegetarians and vegans.

 Probiotics

-Probiotics are friendly bacteria that have a beneficial effect on the human body.
-They have taken their name from their ability to convert sugars into lactic acid, creating an acidic environment around them that prevents the growth of pathogens.
-Probiotics can help the proper functioning of the gut and reduce gastrointestinal issues as they protect the intestinal microflora.
-Probiotics can help with digestive problems, such as bloating, indigestion, constipation, etc.
+Probiotics are beneficial microorganisms that have a positive effect on the human body.
+They take their name from their ability to convert sugars into lactic acid, creating an acidic environment that prevents the growth of harmful pathogens.
+Probiotics can support the healthy functioning of the digestive system and help reduce stomach-related issues by protecting the intestinal microflora.
+They may also help with digestive problems such as bloating, indigestion, constipation etc.

 BENEFITS OF CHARALAMBIDES CHRISTIS PRODUCTS